PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/utilities/adminCheck/functions/adminCheck.md

 \> **adminCheck**(`userId`, `organization`): `Promise`\<`void`\>

+Checks if the current user is an admin of the organization.
+If the user is an admin, the function completes successfully.
+Otherwise, it throws an UnauthorizedError.

 ## Parameters

 • **userId**: `string` \| `ObjectId`

-Current user id.
+The ID of the current user.
+It can be a string or a Types.ObjectId.

 • **organization**: [`InterfaceOrganization`](../../../models/Organization/interfaces/InterfaceOrganization.md)

-Organization data of `InterfaceOrganization` type.
+The organization data of `InterfaceOrganization` type.

 ## Returns